raku-community-modules/Fortran-Grammar/README.md

 subroutine calls.
 To get information on this code and fill the `write (*,*) ...` statements with useful information, it has to be parsed.

-I initially wrote a Perl5 script to do this by parsing the source code line-by-line.
+I initially wrote a Perl script to do this by parsing the source code line-by-line.
 Parsing became more and more ugly the stranger the code became ( a lot of nested arguments, Fortran-style line continuation with `& \n &`, the code of interest enclosed in `IF`-oneliners, etc...)

-When I discovered Perl6 Grammars, I immediately wanted to implement this :-)
+When I discovered Raku Grammars, I immediately wanted to implement this :-)

 The main goal of this module is not to provide a Fortran syntax-checker (although with a lot of work it could become one...) but to give painless access